Conv-Adapter: Exploring Parameter Efficient Transfer Learning for ConvNets: Experiments

 \subsection{Universality of Conv-Adapter}

-\subsubsection{Setup.}
+\subsubsection{Setup}

 We evaluate the universality of \cadapter on classification tasks in this section, where \cadapter is inserted to various ConvNets architectures with different pre-training.
 We adopt the simple yet effective adapting scheme -- Convolution Parallel, and mainly compare it with full fine-tuning.
 More specifically, we adopt ImageNet-21k pre-trained ResNet50 \cite{alex2019big}, ConvNext-B and ConvNext-L \cite{liu2022convnet}, and even Swin-B and Swin-L \cite{liu2021Swin}.
 Apart from ImageNet-21k, we evaluate ImageNet-1K, CLIP \cite{he2020moco}, and MoCov3 \cite{chen2021mocov3} pre-training.
 Similarly, we conduct a hyper-parameter search on the validation set, and report the accuracy on the test set of FGVC and VTAB-1k.
+Model details are shown in Appendix.

-\subsubsection{Results and Discussion.}
+\subsubsection{Results and Discussion}

 We present the results in Tab. \ref{tab:universality}.
 On various ImageNet-21k pre-trained ConvNets, Conv-Adapter demonstrates its universality with comparable performance to fine-tuning.
 For large models such as ConvNext-L and Swin-L, conducting traditional fine-tuning requires training nearly 196M parameters, whereas Conv-Adapter improves the parameter efficiency with only 7.8\% and 4.5\% of the fine-tuning parameters on ConvNext-L and Swin-L respectively.
 Although the transfer performance of Conv-Adapter on ImageNet-1k pre-trained models is more limited, compared to ImageNet-21k pre-training, Conv-Adapter still demonstrates its superior parameter efficiency and shows improvement over fine-tuning on several tasks.
 For the CLIP vision models, Conv-Adapter consistently outperforms fine-tuning on Structured tasks of VTAB-1k.
 We observe a performance gap of Conv-Adapter on MoCov3 pre-trained \cite{chen2021mocov3}, and we argue this is possibly due to the difference in feature space of self-supervised and supervised models in CV \cite{jia2022vpt}.